VibhaDemla/Mern-Stack-Ecommerce-Web/README.md

 ## Env Variables

-Create a config.env file in backend/config directory and add appropriate variables in order to use the app.
+config.env file in backend/config directory and add appropriate variables in order to use the app.

 **Essential Variables**
 PORT=